LawBreakers: Roles

-Development
+Development and release

 Previously named BlueStreak, the game was set to be free-to-play, but in March 2016 Boss Key announced that they had abandoned the format in favor of a paid release.
 After being demoed at the 2016 PAX East gamer festival in Boston, LawBreakers began closed alpha and beta testing.
-On June 30, 2017, Boss Key released an open beta on Steam, which lasted until July 5.
-A second open beta was available from July 28 to 31 for PC and PS4.
+On June 30, 2017, Boss Key released an open beta for Windows on Steam, which lasted until July 5.
+A second open beta was available from July 28 to 31 for PC and PlayStation 4.
+The game was released for PC and PS4 on August 8, 2017.
+Physical editions were distributed by Limited Run Games.

-Despite his experience in developing games on Xbox consoles for many years, Cliff Bleszinski made a concrete decision to not release LawBreakers for the Xbox One at launch, which caused an uproar amongst his fans.
-He made it abundantly clear that the choice was strictly business.
-However, in March 2020, he expressed his regret over that decision.
+Despite his experience developing games for Xbox consoles, game director Cliff Bleszinski decided to exclude the Xbox One from the initial launch of LawBreakers, citing the complexity of releasing the game across multiple platforms.
+However, in May 2020, he expressed regret that Xbox players familiar with his work on the Gears of War series were unable to support the game's release.

+Similar to the concept of twin films, LawBreakers was developed independent of Blizzard Entertainment's Overwatch, which released the year prior, yet both games were highly similar hero shooters.
+In his 2022 memoir Control Freak, Bleszinski claimed that the 2014 reveal of Overwatch prompted one Boss Key artist to remark "We are so fucked."
+While critics differentiated the titles, such as LawBreakers' gameplay being faster and less reliant on ultimate abilities, Bleszinski later attributed the game's commercial failure to being overshadowed by Overwatch.

 Reception

-LawBreakers received "generally positive" reviews, according to review aggregator Metacritic.
+LawBreakers received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Eurogamer ranked the game 39th on their list of the "Top 50 Games of 2017".

 Decline

-Despite favorable reviews, the game failed to gain a sufficient player base.
+Despite positive reviews, the game failed to gain a sufficient player base.
 According to Githyp, the closed-beta peaked at 7500 players on Steam, followed a month later by an open-beta with 40% fewer players.
 The game launched with a 60% lower player base than the beta peak and launched outside of the Steam top 100 Most Played Games.
 In an interview with GameSpot, game director Cliff Bleszinski stated that the PlayStation 4 version was doing much better, although he did not confirm any statistics.
 Bleszinski making the game a PlayStation exclusive on consoles was also criticized as playing a part in the lack of player numbers, with the Xbox being considered to have a wider fanbase for multiplayer first person shooters.

 In April 2018, Boss Key released a statement that the game failed to find enough of an audience to generate the funds necessary to keep the game sustained.
-On June 11, the game was made free-to-play on Steam with a notice that the servers would be shut down on September 14, 2018, on which the game was removed from Steam and is no longer available for purchase.
+On June 11, the game was made free-to-play on Steam with a notice that the servers would be shut down on September 14, 2018.
+The game was removed from Steam and is no longer available for purchase.

+In April 2023, Cliff Bleszinski teased a possible revival of LawBreakers after 5 years.